robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Decided on using Ferrari Palm Beach.

 # 2/14/2023
 Dropped off car at Ferrari Palm Beach. $340/hr for labor.
-Ouch.
 They will also install the new fuel pumps (my left one was leaking)

 # 2/17/2023
-Ferrari Palm Beach said they will have an update for me next week.
+Ferrari Palm Beach said they will have an update for me next week and that the timing job was done incorrectly.

 # 3/1/2023
 Ferrari Palm Beach said my car is ready and timing is fixed - they said the previous shop had either not replaced the timing belts or put in used parts.
+The previous shop had the timing 6 degress off.
 Total is $5228 to fix the work that Vlad's did incorrectly and to install the new fuel pumps.
-State Farm said that since my car is "high mileage" at 29k, it is only worth $80k for insurance agreed value.
+State Farm said that since my car is "high mileage" at 29k, it is only worth $80k for insurance agreed value, even after they said it was worth $100k previously.

 # 3/4/2023
 Picked up the car from Ferrari Palm Beach.
 Drove it 200 miles in the next few days, it drove perfect, no check engine lights.
-They said the timing was off by 6 degrees and the belts were old.
 Noticed the air conditioner doesn't blow cold.
-Started a chargeback through Chase for $3800 for the timing issues and transmission issues.
+Started a chargeback through Chase for $3800 for the timing issues and transmission hours doubling without being informed, which is illegal in Florida. .

 # 3/28/2023
 The top that Vlad had "fixed" stopped working completely.
 Won't go up or down and is stuck in the middle.
-I ended up partially fixing it myself, but this is definitely an issue that Vlad's caused by rebuilding a hydrauilic incorrectly.
+I ended up partially fixing it myself, but this is an issue that Vlad's Autobahn caused by rebuilding a hydrauilic incorrectly.
 The hydraulic behind the passenger headrest is shooting fluid.

 # 4/28/2023
 Chase approves my first charge back on the transmission/timing/timing belt issues.
-Still need to open a 2nd charge back for the convertible top work.